What should I know about buying a home?

 Several federal government aid programs assist buyers in getting loans.
 The Federal Housing Administration (FHA) and Veterans Administration (VA) both insure home loans.
 This insurance encourages banks to lend to people whose loans they might not otherwise approve.
 FHA and VA loans allow lower down payments and usually have lower interest rates.
 VA loans are only available to veterans of the armed forces.

-The Georgia Residential Finance Authority offers low-interest mortgage loans for eligible low and moderate-income borrowers.
+The Georgia Dream Homeownership Program, administered by the Georgia Department of Community Affairs offers low-interest mortgage loans for eligible low and moderate-income borrowers.
 However, there are geographical and income restrictions.
 In addition, persons convicted of certain illegal drug activities are not eligible to participate in the program.

 The searcher also looks to see that there are no defects in the seller's title.
 A defect in the title might be taxes owed on the property.
 Another defect might be the right of other people to use part of the property as a driveway.
 In other words, a title defect concerns anything that might interfere with the purchaser's use and enjoyment of the property.

 What should I know about closing a sale?

 Federal law requires that the buyers be notified of the closing costs at least 24 hours before the closing.
 These costs may include fees for the loan application, property appraisal, title search, attorney's fees, and title insurance.
 (Title insurance protects the buyer against any claim overlooked in the search.)

 Generally, you must be prepared to pay these fees and the agreed-upon down payment on the house.
 The lender pays the remainder of the cost of the house.
 The seller will pay the real estate agent's fee and title transfer.
 At the closing, the documents are signed that complete the sale.

 What other documents should I be aware of?